kevinkk525/pysmartnode/README.md

 ### ESP32

-Official ESP32 port is supported since version 4.1.0 and loboris fork is now official unsupported since there hasn't been any commit in over 7 months.
+Official ESP32 port is supported since version 4.1.0 and loboris fork is officially unsupported since there hasn't been any updates and it doesn't support uasyncio v3.0, therefore all code for it got removed too.
-However no code for loboris fork has been removed and even the updated modules are written to be compatible, I just don't test any features on that platform myself anymore.

-In recent tests this hardware has shown to be finally resilient and can be used 24/7.

 ### Unix port